 The Giant Ferris Wheel at Union Station

-As someone who is terrified of riding a Ferris Wheel, I wasn’t sure I would be joining my family on this ride, but I’m so glad I did!
-The pods on the St. Louis Wheel are temperature controlled (heater in the winter, air conditioning in the summer), have music and are 100% enclosed.
-They hold 6-8 people comfortably and provide an amazing view of the city of St. Louis and Union Station.
+As someone terrified of riding a Ferris Wheel, I wasn’t sure I would be joining my family on this ride, but I’m so glad I did!
+The pods on the St. Louis Wheel are temperature controlled (heater in the winter, air conditioning in the summer), have music, and are 100% enclosed.
+They hold 6-8 people comfortably and provide an amazing view of St. Louis and Union Station.

-Tickets for the St. Louis Wheel are $15 for age 13 years old and up, $10 for kids age 3-12 and children 2 and under ride free with an adult.
-There’s also a single VIP Gondola that has leather captains chairs and a glass floor!
+Tickets for the St. Louis Wheel are $15 for ages 13 years old and up, $10 for kids ages 3-12 and children 2 and under ride free with an adult.
+There’s also a single VIP Gondola that has leather captain chairs and a glass floor!

 Union Station Mirror Maze